pollen-robotics/reachy-2019/README.md

 Visit [pollen-robotics.com](https://pollen-robotics.com) to learn more or visit [our forum](https://forum.pollen-robotics.com).

-Follow @pollenrobotics on Twitter for important announcements.
+Follow [@PollenRobotics](https://twitter.com/pollenrobotics) on Twitter for important announcements.

 This project adheres to the Contributor [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@pollen-robotics.com](mailto:contact@pollen-robotics.com).